Jensen Interceptor: History and specifications

 Jensen had fallen on hard times by 1975, owing to the then world-wide recession, and to problems with its Jensen-Healey sports car.
 The company was placed into receivership, and the receivers allowed production to continue until the available cache of parts was exhausted.
 Production of the Interceptor ended in 1976.

-Later, a group of investors trading under the new Jensen Cars Limited brandname stepped in and relaunched production of the 1970s Interceptor, which was briefly re-introduced in the late 1980s as the Series 4 (S4) which was an updated version of the original Interceptor V8 series giving a new lifespan for the Jensen brand and its car production was resumed.
+Later, a group of investors trading under the new Jensen Cars Limited brand name stepped in and relaunched production of the 1970s Interceptor, which was briefly re-introduced in the late 1980s as the Series 4 (S4) which was an updated version of the original Interceptor V8 series giving a new lifespan for the Jensen brand and its car production was resumed.
 The car came back as a low-volume hand-built and bespoke affair, marketed in a similar way to Bristol, with a price of £70,000.
-Though the body remained essentially the same as the last of the main production run of Series 3, the engine was a much smaller Chrysler-supplied 360 cubic inch (5.9-litre) which used more modern controls to reduce emissions comparatively and still producing about 250 bhp.
+Though the body remained essentially the same as the last of the main production run of Series 3, the engine was a much smaller, Chrysler-supplied, 360 cubic inch (5.9-litre) which used more modern controls to reduce emissions comparatively and still producing about 250 bhp.
 In addition, the interior was slightly re-designed with the addition of modern "sports" front seats as opposed to the armchair style of the earlier models, as well as a revised dashboard and electronics.

 The then owner sold up in 1990 to an engineering company believed to be in a stronger position to manufacture the car; this lasted until 1993 with approximately 36 cars built, and while work commenced on development of a new Interceptor Series 5 (S5) for the 1990s however the receivers were called in for a second time and the company was liquidated.

-Performance against competitors (1972)

-Performance was competitive with contemporary premium personal luxury cars, the North American market classification in which European grand tourers were sold.

 Variants

-Jensen FF Four Wheel Drive
+Jensen FF four wheel drive

-Jensen were one of the first manufacturers to equip a production car with four-wheel drive, in the 1967 Jensen FF (Ferguson Formula).
+Jensen was one of the first manufacturers to equip a production car with four-wheel drive, in the 1967 Jensen FF (Ferguson Formula).
 At the time it was hailed as a remarkable development, coming also with Dunlop Maxaret mechanical anti-lock brakes and traction control.
 The car is five inches (127 mm) longer than the Interceptor.
 Although looking virtually the same, the extra length can be seen from additional side vent ahead of the doors on the front flanks, and an additional swage line in the leading edge of the front wing.
 Press articles from the time quote "drag-strip" performance when describing the car.
 In total 320 FFs were produced; 195 Mark I, 110 Mark II and 15 Mark III.